arvindell/envful/README.md

 envful check
 ```

 You can also specify a command using the '--' separator.
-It will immediately fail if a variable is missing, showing helful messages.
+It will immediately fail if a variable is missing, showing helpful messages.

 ```bash
 envful -- echo "I am envful!"